- Emergency Management

 Who can get a booster?

-People who received two doses of the Pfizer vaccine, with the second dose at least six months ago, and who meet one of these criteria:
+People age 18 and over who received two doses of either the Pfizer or Moderna vaccine, with the second dose at least six months ago — or who have received one dose of the Janssen vaccine at least two months ago.

 Who CANNOT currently get a booster?